vipulpathak113/FrontendInterviewQuestions/README.md

   ![preloadas](https://cdn-aahbe.nitrocdn.com/atRjhaAsMHbPaZMOukHscOVOXfGAsiqT/assets/images/optimized/rev-beb128c/upload/blog/value_as_types_d1ec9cf88b-1300x0.jpg)

   - prefetch - load content that may be needed to render the next page/or in future
   - preconnect - establish a server connection without loading a specific resource yet.
-Handshake with domain is done before hand only.
+DNS lookup,TLS negotiations and TCP handshakes are done before by browser.
+  - dns-prefetch - DNS lookup.

+  **Note:** _Use preconnect if resources are needed frequently so that useless TCP and TLS are not done. dns-prefetch can be used if not frequent_

   More Ref: https://nitropack.io/blog/post/resource-hints-performance-optimization